Get answers to your questions about making and wearing DIY face masks in this helpful guide!

 - If there is a metallic or wire piece (such as in our DIY face mask pattern), press it to fit the shape of your nose.

-- Cover your nose and mouth fully, and minimize the amount of gaps.
+- Cover your nose and mouth fully, and minimize the number of gaps.
 Keep the mask on when near others.
 Do not push it down or take off a tie or loop.

 - Do not touch the mask while using it.
 If you accidentally touch it, wash your hands right away.